Living Sweet Moments

 Jump to Recipe Print Recipe

-This delicious overnight oatmeal in a jar recipe is easy, simple and takes literally seconds to prepare and this the perfect quick breakfast on the go!
+This delicious overnight oatmeal in a jar recipe is easy, simple, and takes seconds to prepare and this is the perfect quick breakfast on the go!

 overnight oatmeal in a jar recipe - easy, simple and takes literally seconds to prepare.
 It tastes even better than regular oatmeal.